 Until recently, for sending an SMS we had to use third-party services from the Internet.
 We had to log on to a third-party server, copy and paste the message in the text box, pull up the mobile phone numbers, or copy and paste the group of mobile phone numbers separated by commas and then press send.

 In some rare cases, the SMS would not reach the destinations.
 So the guys at our company decided to buy an SMS server to create own facility for sending mass SMSes.

 The proposal was moved and eventually the SMS server was bought and put into operation.
 But when I heard how much the entire system cost, I was spellbound.
-That is when I decided to make a cheap and efficient SMS server on Raspberry Pi (or Raspi) at a fraction of the cost.
+That is when I decided to make a cheap and efficient Raspberry Pi based SMS server at a fraction of the cost.

-In this article, we will design an SMS server on Raspi using a GPRS shield, pin details of which include +5V, Tx and Rx, as shown in Fig. 1.
+In this article, we will design an Raspberry pi based SMS server using a GPRS shield, pin details of which include +5V, Tx and Rx, as shown in Fig. 1.

 To solve that problem, I have marked the polarity of the diodes as shown in Fig. 2.
 The positive rail comes from the edge of the PCB, where D1, R1, D4 and R3 have been marked.

 All surface-mount resistors (R1, R2 and R3) are 4.7-kilo-ohm each.
 The diode and capacitor shown in Fig. 2 should be mounted on the other side of the PCB.Fortunately, you can avoid soldering this kit by ordering the assembled kit from here (We recommend users to see the video instructions from here, as it really helps to understand how to use this GPRS shield.)
 Do clip the antenna on the module.

 Following hardware items are required to get started:

 1. GPRS shield 900MHz – 1800MHZ